-invested in the S&P 500 from 1994 to 2023 generated calendar-year returns ranging from -37% to nearly 38%, but over 30 years it grew to
+invested in the S&P 500 from 1995 to 2024 would have generated calendar-year returns ranging from -37% to +38%, but over 30 years it would have grown to

-Returns in this hypothetical example are based on an investment of \$1,000 in the S&P 500 Index from 1/1/94 to 12/31/23 and reflect dividends reinvested.
+Returns in this hypothetical example are based on an investment of \$1,000 in the S&P 500 Index from 1/1/95 to 12/31/24 and reflect dividends reinvested.
 The S&P 500 is a market capitalization-weighted index based on the results of approximately 500 widely held common stocks.
 The index is unmanaged and, therefore, has no expenses.
 Investors cannot invest directly in an index.
 Past results are not predictive of future results.